stevejarvis/stevejarvis.github.io/about/index.md

-It was originally built on [Drupal](https://www.drupal.org/) and hosted on an [Ubuntu](http://www.ubuntu.com/) server from a residential Comcast account, but the tricks to maintain a clean site with port forwarding and a dynamic IP quickly got less fun, so it's since migrated to [Jekyll](http://jekyllrb.com/) and [Github Pages](https://pages.github.com/).
+It was originally built on [Drupal](https://www.drupal.org/) and hosted on an [Ubuntu](http://www.ubuntu.com/) server from a residential Comcast account, but the tricks to maintain a clean site with port forwarding and a dynamic IP quickly got less fun, so it migrated to [Jekyll](http://jekyllrb.com/) and [Github Pages](https://pages.github.com/).
+At the end of 2015, it moved from Pages to [another VPS](https://nerdster.org/nerdsters-new-digs/) to take advantage of Let's Encrypt's free certificate offerings.

 Also thanks to [mmistakes](https://github.com/mmistakes/minimal-mistakes) for a great starting point on the theme.
 This site's source is also available on [Github](https://github.com/stevejarvis/stevejarvis.github.io).